udacity/ipnd-webcasts/General/2015-05-19-coding_style/README.md

 Indentations, spaces, and variables names are one of the most important aspects of programming for any language.
 It helps organize our code efficiently and helps us better communicate with our fellow programmers.

-# Follow Up Questions for Office Hours
+# Follow Up Questions for Webcast

 Two students asked two great questions relating to styling lists and how to deal with a long link tag during the live Webcast.
 The questions are: